ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

   - FrSky Taranis X9D Plus (recommended)
   - FrSky Taranis X9E
   - FrSky Horus X12S
+  - Turnigy 9XR Pro (running ErSky9x_ version 211 or later)
-  - A number of DIY solutions are also available (e.g., for Turnigy 9X and 9XR)
+  - A number of DIY solutions are also available

 * :ref:`A FrSky telemetry capable receiver <frsky_receivers>`.
   There are receivers available for two types of FrSky telemetry systems, which are not compatible with each other: